peter4549/Android-1/Coroutines/Coroutines on Android.md

 > Launch is a bridge from regular functions into coroutines.

 *Warning*: A big difference between `launch` and `async` is how they handle exceptions. `async` expects that you will eventually call `await` to get a result (or exception) so it won’t throw exceptions by default.
 That means if you use `async` to start a new coroutine it will silently drop exceptions.

+Kotlin just doesn’t let you create an untracked coroutine